What ways can donations be made?

 Database Setup: Varies based upon the number of names to input.

-Credit Card, Bank Draft and Online Donation Fees: 5% (in addition to the 10% to cover bank charges and merchant fees)
+Credit Card, Bank Draft and Online Donation Fees: These incur the same 10% administrative fee as cash and check donations.

 How and when are funds received by BGI on a ministry’s behalf disbursed to that ministry?

 Funds are disbursed according to the needs of each individual ministry.
 These details will be worked out during new ministry orientation with the BGI Administrative Director.

 Generally, fund transfers are done on or near the 15th and last day of each month via direct deposit into client accounts.
 Once funds are transferred into your personal bank account, they are considered income to you unless reimbursement documentation has been provided.

 Another option is to submit a reimbursement request for ministry expenses.
 With proper documentation of those expenses, we can reimburse you by doing a direct deposit of funds into your account.

 We can use funds from your BGI account to pay stateside bills such as medical insurance and storage unit fees for you while you are on the field.
 When we receive your bills and/or reimbursement requests, we pay them first with money from your BGI account.
 Leftover money can then be transferred to your personal account.

 When disbursing funds to a person, ministry or bank account in another country, we use one of the following options based upon what works best for your location: bank wire, xoom.com, MoneyGram, Western Union.

 Monies received by BGI on your behalf are held in our BGI general account in a fund set apart with your name.
 Monies are disbursed according to the arrangements made with you at new ministry orientation.
 If you have a ministry trade name or are already incorporated, funds donated would be deposited into a separate account with your ministry name.